Patchwork (Bobbie Gentry album): Critical reception

 Despite being a commercial failure, the album received positive reviews from music critics.
 Billboard called the album "simply charming," saying that "there is a strong hint of autobiography and disarming re-creations of recent times gone by."
 The review went on to say that "But I Can't Get Back", "Marigolds and Tangerines", "Miss Clara / Azusa Sue", "Beverly", and "Lookin' In" are stand out tracks.
 Cashbox gave a glowing review, saying that the album should make "those who have been taking Bobbie Gentry lightly...stop and reconsider."
 They went on to say the album is "a masterpiece," describing it as "a finely woven collection of tunes written and produced by Bobbie.
 It is a perfect album in every respect."
 The review concludes by saying that the album "stands a good chance of winning album of the year awards."
 Record World called the album "another newsletter from bayou country."
 The review said that Gentry "might be closer to Faulkner than she is to Irving Berlin.
 She sings about the people she's known and loved."
 The review concludes by comparing the album to "leafing through a good book or someone's family album," calling it "warm and quilty like a patchwork."

-Richie Unterberger, writing for AllMusic, gave the album three and a half out of five stars.
+Richie Unterberger, writing decades later for AllMusic, gave the album three and a half out of five stars.
 He felt that "none of these songs really rank among her very best (or certainly her earthiest), and it's more something to be enjoyed by committed fans than recommended as the first or second stop for someone who wants more than a best-of collection.
 Still, some of the charms particular to Gentry—her husky voice, and her fusion of country, folk, and pop—remain in force, the most serious and intimate portraits ("Beverly", "Belinda", "Lookin' In", and "Marigolds and Tangerines") being the most impressive."

 Commercial performance

 The album peaked at No. 221 on the US Billboard Bubbling Under the Top LP's chart.

-The album's first single, "But I Can't Get Back", was released in March 1970.
+The album's first single, "But I Can't Get Back", was released in March 1971.
 It peaked at No. 37 on the US Billboard Easy Listening chart and No. 93 on the Canadian RPM Top Singles chart.

-In May 1970, "Somebody Like Me" was released as a single in the UK and did not chart.
+In May 1971, "Somebody Like Me" was released as a single in the UK and did not chart.